Nail Technician Career and Training Information

 When it comes to hours, nail techs who work in salons tend to work full-time, but those employed within spas that provide many different services are often only needed for part-time hours.
 Since a large number of clients prefer evening and weekend appointments, these tend to be the busiest times for nail technicians.

-The job prospects appear to be very good according to national projections for the time period between 2012 and 2022.
-The estimates show that job opportunities for nail professionals are projected to grow by 16 percent, which is faster than the estimated average for all occupations (11 percent). *
+The job prospects appear to be very good according to national projections for the period between 2014 and 2024.
+The estimates show that job opportunities for nail professionals are projected to grow by 10 percent, which is faster than the estimated average for all occupations (seven percent). *

 Some of the factors that are expected to stimulate growth in the industry include: